trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

 This section is pretty important.
 It allows `Over-the-Air Updates <https://esphome.io/components/ota/>`__.
 Unless you want to make a physical connection to the device every time you want to update it, you should keep this section.

-And unfortunately, it's incomplete.
+Unfortunately, it's incomplete.
 As of 2024.6.0, ESPHome has changed the way OTA updates are specified.
 As a bonus, we finally get to use one of the secrets we created earlier.

 .. code-block:: yaml